pharo-open-documentation/pharo-wiki/General/GithubActions.md

         timeout-minutes: 15
 ```

-> Note: If we wanted to run on the same targets with two smalltalkCI configuration, we could also have used another matrix axis and avoid needing of different workflows.
+> Note: If we wanted to run on the same targets with two smalltalkCI configurations, we could also have used another matrix axis and avoid needing of different workflows.

 Having multiple workflows can have other usages that we explore in the next sections.

 ## Continuous releases

-Until now, we use Github actions to test our project.
+Until now, we have used Github actions to test our project.
 But Github Actions has more features.
 For instance, we are able to realease our projects.

 In this section, we see how to save the result of the builds of our master branch in a github release.

-To do that, we can first remove the master branch from the targets of our test workflow becaure we will handle the master branch in another workflow.
+To do that, we can first remove the master branch from the targets of our test workflow because we will handle the master branch in another workflow.

 ```yml
 on: